-- 1. The Sub-Fund promotes carbon efficiency efforts developed by corporates by seeking to outperform the weighted average carbon intensity of its investment universe. - 2.
-The Sub-Fund promotes certain minimum environmental and social safeguards through applying exclusion criteria with regards to products and
+- 1. The Sub-Fund promotes carbon efficiency efforts developped by corporates by seeking to outperform the weighted average carbon intensity of its investment universe. - 2.
+The Sub-Fund promotes certain minimum environmental and social safeguards through applying exclusion criteria with regards to products and investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.